zowe/zowe-cli/README.md

 <br/>

-**IMPORTANT!** Do not commit configured properties files to your repository **[is "to your repo" correct here?]** because they contain security principles and other critical information.
+**IMPORTANT!** Do not commit configured properties files to this repository because they contain security principles and other critical information.

 <br/>